renato0307/learning-go/it7-cli-api-configuration.md

-# Configuration of API credentials
+# Add configuration to the CLI

 All commands will require API authentication.
 To avoid having to enter the credentials all the time we will make a command just to store the API